-While the Government is lifting restrictions on Monday, 19 July, it has asked that everyone continues to act carefully and remain cautious in their approach to everyday life.
+While the government has lifted Covid-19 restrictions, it has asked that everyone continues to act carefully and remain cautious in their approach to everyday life.

 That is especially true for healthcare services; where some patients are very vulnerable.